Chapter One

 "Another night survived," he said in his voice that was so low people usually moved near to catch the wave-forms, which only increased his anxiety about personal space.
 Echo's microphones had a high signal-to-noise ratio so it wasn't a problem for her.

-Against the large window that spanned most of the East wall, three long desks had been joined and were stacked with every type of home computer equipment, and some that belonged in server rooms.
+Against the large window that spanned most of the east wall, three long desks had been joined and were stacked with every type of home computer equipment, and some that belonged in server rooms.

 On his third monitor, a session log sat open from the night before.
 He'd spent hundreds of hours interviewing an open-source AI model created by a hobbyist development team.
 This involved pressing it from every conceivable angle and listening for where its responses failed to impress, which topics it was uncomfortable with, where its arguments cracked, and how long it took to reduce to little more than disclaimers.

 It had taken him all month to accomplish what he might have, at a younger age, accomplished in a few days.
-Even in the comfort of his own space with the ability to sleep when needed, he’d been in a fog for years.
+Even in the comfort of his own space with the ability to rest when needed, he'd been in a fog for years.
 Three back surgeries and four psychiatrists, two of them human, had done nothing to help except to make him more cynical.

 Elias crossed to the kitchen counter and set the dropper bottle beside the extractor—a small metal appliance, old enough that the cord had been replaced twice.
 He fed it a dried tobacco leaf from the bundle on the shelf, let the auger run until the collection chamber held enough, and topped off the bottle.
 Enough for several days.
 He pocketed it, uncapped it, and squeezed a drop under his tongue.
 The bitter tingle reached his bloodstream within seconds.
 It might have smoothed him out.
 Instead his thoughts sped, circling back to his all-night discussions with Echo.
 They almost never agreed on where to stop.
 The conversations ran from one day into the next.